seandenigris/XML-Parser/repository/XML-Parser.package/XMLString.class/README.md

-XMLString nodes can be created directly using the class-side #string: message or by sending a string #asXMLNode.
+This class represents string nodes, or nodes that contain no markup.
+XMLString objects can be created directly using the class-side #string: message or by sending a String object #asXMLString.
 When printing, they XML-escape their content.